 - Diagnostic Services

-Cardiac Arrythmia is a condition in which the heart’s normal rhythm is disrupted.
-The heart may beat too slowly, too quickly or with an irregular rhythm.
+Cardiac arrhythmia is an abnormal heart rhythm, where the heart’s normal rhythm is disrupted.
+The heart may beat too slowly, too quickly or irregularly.

 Most arrhythmias are harmless, but some can be serious and potentially fatal.
 Disturbed heart rhythms can restrict blood being pumped around the body, which may cause damage to the brain, heart and other organs.